 Wait a minute… you think... a flash drive is an SSD drive?
 Yup.

 A flash drive uses the very same storage technology that an SSD drive uses.
 If you’re a business person or casual PC user, you might use a flash drive more than you use a larger external drive.
-The HP External USB DVDRW Drive is one of our favorite models.
+The HP v221w 32GB USB flash drive is one of our favorite models.